 In the metadata section at the top of the page, you can choose whether to get email notifications when the connection runs or fails to run.

-To set up the connection, click "Collect data from your channels."
+To set up the connection, select "Collect data from your channels" in the lefthand panel.

 1. Select the channel(s) to collect content data from.